CobbleSword/NachoSpigot/README.md

 # NachoSpigot [![GitHub Workflow Status](https://img.shields.io/github/workflow/status/CobbleSword/NachoSpigot/NachoSpigot%20Build)](https://nightly.link/CobbleSword/NachoSpigot/workflows/build-nachospigot/master/NachoSpigot-server.zip)

 #### NachoSpigot is a fork of TacoSpigot 1.8.8
-NachoSpigot offers a number of enhancements to performance as well as bug fixes such as a built-in anti-crash system and being able to perform well with a large number of players.
+NachoSpigot offers a number of enhancements to performance as well as bug fixes and being able to perform well with a large number of players.

+While NachoSpigot hasn't been benchmarked properly yet, a server running NachoSpigot was successfully able to run a Minecraft event with 300 players and 20 TPS continuously.

 ## Current State
 Java 15 is natively supported and also the recommended version to use.